How Hotels are using Technology to Generate Higher Revenue

 Guests now want more than a Wi-Fi connection and stocked minibar in their hotel rooms.
 They want to control the AC using their smartphone and schedule room service via messaging services.
 Hotels are offering services such as kiosk machines for self-check-in and saving travelers from the hassle of waiting at the reception.

 Chatbots have become the new-age concierge that is helping guests to book cab services from the hotel, making reservations for dinner, and even order a late-night snack.
 Hotels are integrating AI-based software tools and IoT technology to offer the convenience guests expect these days.

 Technology is helping hotels to streamline and make their operations efficient.
 Hotels are using artificial intelligence and predictive analytics to organize and arrange their resources and inventory as per the seasonal forecast to make the best utilization of cost and resources.

 Custom software to help hotels centrally control all the aspects of their business, right from finance, guest management, to staff assignment.
 Business Intelligence tools are helping hotel businesses to find their target groups and device the right kind of messaging via the right channel.

 Customers expect a personalized touch in every experience they care to indulge in, and hotels can provide the same by picking relevant information about the preferences and likes of the customer.
 Hotels are using data to identify the target audience who will care to engage with the services that you are offering.
-For example, a hotel that offers adventure sports as part of their stay can target adventure sports enthusiasts by making personalized deals and offers.
+For example, a hotel that offers adventure sports as part of their stay can target adventure sports enthusiasts such as triathlon sport by making personalized deals and offers.
 Hotels are using data to understand the needs of their guests, and the key is to understand what data point is relevant for the particular guest.
 The personalization of guest experience happens in three stages:

 Use targeted ads and marketing messages to potential guests.